Joel Gustafson / About

 • what it's like to be online right now

-• ontology, representation, identity, agency, belief, meaning
+• knowledge representation, identity, agency, belief, meaning

 • the pro tennis tour